 While an ice dam can form on your roof during any snowstorm, they are most likely to form after a very heavy snowfall, when you have days or weeks of melt and refreeze cycles, or when the angle of the sun is higher, as in late winter and early spring.

-During the day heat from the sun, and from your home radiating up through the roof, melts some of the snow and the water runs down under the snow to the surface of your roof.
+snow and the water runs down under the snow to the surface of your

-The water from melting snow refreezes in your gutter or on the roof surface when the sun goes down and temperatures dip back below freezing.
-Over time the ice can build up in and block your gutter, which stays colder than your roof.
+At night as temperatures drop, the water from melting snow refreezes in your gutter or on the roof surface when the sun goes down and temperatures dip back below freezing.

 March is always a turbulent weather month.
 Snow one day & high temperatures in the 60s the next.
-The average high temperature in Lakeville on March 10th is 40 degrees F. The average low is 23 degrees.
+The average high temperature in Lakeville on March 10th is 40 degrees Fahrenheit.
+The average low is 23 degrees.

 Weather Underground reports that the record high was 77 degrees in 1977 and the record low was -5 in 1984.